AylinArtut/AylinArtut/README.md

 I am currently writing my thesis with Oracle's supervision.
 Many thanks to Google for helping me connect with Oracle and making this rare collaboration possible.
 A special thank you also goes to my boss, who has mentored and supported me for years and helped me grow.
+But above all, my deepest gratitude goes to God.

 My thesis project aims to fully validate database models, including their semantics.
 As an additional voluntary contribution, I plan to develop a standalone database modeling application tailored to this thesis, rather than relying on existing software.